Restorative Way Community

 Retaliation, or Restorative Accountability?

 There is something deeper, existing underneath the impulse to retaliate.
 There is a deeper instinct of justice that is at once ancient, yet more evolved.
 I believe that restoration, the restorative instinct, is part of our DNA.
 Restoration, perhaps, is our species’ original justice sensibility.
-It has to be or we wouldn’t have survived as a species.

 This deeper instinct comes not only from a place of compassion, but from pragmatism.
 Perhaps this is what Mahatmas Gandhi meant when he uttered his famous quote “An eye for an eye makes the whole world blind.”
 Retaliation doesn’t make sense.
 It doesn’t solve problems.
 It doesn’t heal.
 It only continues the cycle of violence.